Easy-to-read medicine information about metoprolol – what it is, how to take metoprolol safely and possible side effects.

 - Check with a pharmacist before taking over the counter medicines such as:

-- Metoprolol may interact with a few medications and herbal supplements, so check with your doctor or pharmacist.
+- Metoprolol may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting metoprolol or before starting any new medicines.

 Medsafe Consumer Information Sheets: